MORGAN TRAD REAR BRAKES 1993-2019

 SAFETY BRAKE WATCHPOINT

+1. WATCHPOINT 1 The Morgan braking system was changed in June 1993.
 At the rear, the compensator bracket was removed from the rear of the axle and the shoes became self-adjusting.
 The earlier Girling required regular manual adjustment.
 Sadly, Agents and owners complain that the self-adjusting feature does not seem to work well.
-This stemmed from an improper original proper setup in Production.
+This stemmed from a lack of an original proper setup, from the Factory.
 It can be cured fairly easily.

 To cure and properly setup the rear brakes, fully slack off or disconnect the hand brake cable at its adjuster (located in the rear just off the "hoop" at the rear...(loosen and remove the outboard nut.)
 Then simply pump, the brakes slowly until the clicking from the rear drums stops.
 (3-4 pumps).
 Each click indicates the adjuster is adjusting to do its job.
 (This will resolve many issues, from the squeaking many have experienced to uneven wear and a bevy of other issues in between.)